msg-rokr-ai/rokr-ai-documentation/docs/documents/LLM-models.md

 - Benchmarking

-A comparation between GPT-4 and Claude 3 Opus
+A comparison between GPT-4 and Claude 3 Opus

 ![alt text](../images/LLM-models/gpt-4_and_claude-3.png)

-The statistics of benchmarks, incorect refusals ("Previous Claude models often made unnecessary refusals that suggested a lack of contextual understanding" - Claude considering that conversations will lead to harmfull subjects) and accuracy can be seen on [Anthropic Website](https://www.anthropic.com/news/claude-3-family).
+The statistics of benchmarks, incorrect refusals ("Previous Claude models often made unnecessary refusals that suggested a lack of contextual understanding" - Claude considering that conversations will lead to harmful subjects) and accuracy can be seen on [Anthropic Website](https://www.anthropic.com/news/claude-3-family).

 ### 3. Mistral

 - Developer: Mistral AI

-- Parameters: up to 7.3 bilion
+- Parameters: up to 7.3 billion

 - Access: API